bruce-hill/tomo/README.md

 - a C compiler
 - and libc/libm, which should definitely already be installed.

-Both of which should be available on your package manager of choice (for example, `pacman -S gc libunistring`).
+The Boehm GC and libunistring should be available on your package manager of choice (for example, `pacman -S gc libunistring`).

 ## Building